 Is the Theme Mobile-Friendly?

-In a world where millions of people are using phones and tablets to look at websites, you need to be picking a theme that is mobile-friendly.
-Your site needs to grab your reader’s’ attention immediately and if a reader has to zoom in or zoom out to read your content, there is a good chance they will not stay on your site longer.
+In a world where millions of people are using phones and tablets to look at websites, you need to be picking a mobile-friendly theme.
+Your site needs to grab your reader’s attention immediately and if a reader has to zoom in or zoom out to read your content, there is a good chance they will not stay on your site longer.
 It’s not difficult to make sure that the theme you pick is mobile-friendly.
 Just read the description of the theme and make sure that designation is noted.

 Where Do You Find a Theme?

-So, you might be wondering where you go to look for themes?
+So, you might be wondering where you go to look for themes.
 The easiest place to go in the beginning is direct to the WordPress.org theme page.
 There you can browse the current popular themes, add filters to narrow your search (remember, there are thousands of themes available!), and see what jumps out at you.
-There are themes created for business pages or for blogs.
+There are themes created for business pages or blogs.
 There are themes with one column or multiple columns.
-Plus, there are themes that have sidebars on either the right or the left.
+Plus, some themes have sidebars on either the right or the left.
 There’s a theme to fit every blogger’s needs.
 WP Beginner offers this list of the 45 Best Free WordPress Themes.

 You can also do a Google search for WordPress theme shops.
 (Two popular shops are Studio Press and Themify.)
 It’s not required, of course, that you purchase or download your theme from WordPress.org, but make sure that you are purchasing your theme from a reliable vendor.
 Very little is more frustrating for a blogger than a site that is plagued with issues.